mjang/cobalt-product-public-docs/content/en/Getting started/sign-in.md

 **Welcome to the Cobalt Platform**

-The invite should include a link to
+The email invite should include a link to Get Started:

 <br>
 <div class="mx-auto">